Lookup syntax

 A dictionary lookup specifies a collection and a list of filters that are applied to it, returning all the artifacts or collections that match.

 The collection key provides a string lookup (as above) which is resolved to a collection.
-It is an error if this lookup does not return a collection.
+It is an error if this lookup raises an error, returns nothing, or returns a kind of item other than a collection.

 All other keys are filters on properties of the active items in this collection.
 Only certain keys are allowed:

-• child_type: match items with the given type (bare, artifact, or collection), defaulting to artifact.
+• child_type: match items with the given type (bare, artifact, or collection), defaulting to artifact. any matches items of any type.
 (Note to implementers: the choices here are not quite the same as the internal database representation.)

 • category: match items with the given category.